 In 1850, it was reported that Kentucky’s hemp industry produced 40,000 tons of hemp worth $5 million dollars.
 The state’s hemp industry flourished purely because of slave labor.
 To produce hemp, extensive manual labor was required on farms and in factories.
 Compared to the labor needed to pick cotton, hemp farms and factories required less slaves but they were still subject to working 16+ hour days while handling the rough fibers produced by the plant.

-Roz McCarthy, the founder of Minorities 4 Medical Marijuana, is currently hosting the Florida Hemp Farming Education Tour.
-This is an opportunity for interested minorities to become experts in harvesting hemp for their own economic gain and financial freedom.
-McCarthy is also hosting a series of webinars called “Sow The Land” to teach minorities how to start hemp businesses.
+Minorities 4 Medical Marijuana is a nationwide organization that offers programming in various states, like the recent Florida Hemp Farming Education Tour hosted by founder Roz McCarthy.
+The organization creates opportunities for interested minorities to become experts in harvesting hemp for their own economic gain and financial freedom.
+McCarthy also hosts a series of webinars such as “Sow The Land” that teach minorities how to start hemp businesses.

-At the end of the 19th century into the early parts of the 20th century, cannabis was used for its medicinal properties.
-When the Mexican Revolution ended, the use of the plant became more popular as more Mexican immigrants came into the US.
-In his article, Reefer Madness, Eric Scholosser details how cannabis propaganda began to expand in the US at this time.
+And, it began to pop-up across the South and on the East Coast: the end of the Mexican Revolution brought more Mexican immigrants into the US and they brought “marijuana” with them.
+In his article, Reefer Madness, Eric Scholosser details how cannabis propaganda began to expand in the US at this time:

 He continues: “Sailors and West Indian immigrants brought the practice of smoking cannabis to port cities along the Gulf of Mexico.
 In New Orleans, newspaper articles began to associate the drug with African American jazz musicians, prostitutes, and underworld whites.
 ‘The Marijuana Menace,’ as sketched by anti-drug campaigners, was personified by inferior races and social deviants.”